-Every year, A4D organise a fundraising charity challenge in the U.K that is suitable for families and pros alike.
-It is all about doing your best and raising money for disadvantaged young people with Type 1 Diabetes.
+Every year, A4D organise a fundraising physical challenge in the U.K. It is all about doing your best and raising money for disadvantaged young people with Type 1 Diabetes.
 Hundreds of children still die every year from lack of access to Insulin and Blood Glucose testing equipment in South-East Asia, but A4D are trying to change this!

 When and where?

 This event will commence on Saturday 27th April 2019.
 It will finish on Sunday 28th April at 7 am… or when walkers can walk no further, whichever happens first!

 Gold: 50 miles – 0700 start – King Edward VII Lower School, Sheffield, S10 5RG

 Silver: 25 miles – 0930 start – Nether End pay and display car park, Baslow, DE45 1SR